ARMmbed/mbed-os-experimental-ble-services/services/FOTA/docs/README.md

 The application is responsible for implementing the necessary logic in the `FOTAService::EventHandler` to perform either FOTA start types.

-Each sequence diagram assumes the following preconditions:
+Each of the following sequence diagrams assumes the following preconditions:

 - There is an existing BLE connection between the FOTA client and FOTA target
 - Depending on how the FOTA service is configured with regard to security, link security may be established as required (ie: paired/bonded, link is encrypted).